-In lieu of offprints, contributors will be provided with a PDF file of their paper.
+In lieu of offprints, contributors will be provided with one copy of the printed issue in which their paper is published, free of charge, together with a PDF file of their paper.

 This journal issue has been printed on FSC-certified paper and cover board.
 FSC is an independent, non-governmental, not-for-profit organization established to promote the responsible management of the world's forests.
 Please see www.fsc.org for information.